John Macadam: Political life

 Macadam became a member of the Victorian Legislative Assembly of the self-governing Colony of Victoria as a radical and supporter of the Land Convention, representing Castlemaine.

 Appointed postmaster-general of Victoria in 1861, Macadam resigned from the legislature in 1864.
 He had sponsored bills on medical practitioners and adulteration of food which became law in 1862 and 1863.

 Royal Society of Victoria

-Macadam was elected to the Philosophical Institute of Victoria in 1855 and served on its Council.
+Macadam was elected to the Philosophical Institute of Victoria in 1855 and served on its council.
 Between 1857 and 1862, Macadam served as honorary secretary of it and continued in that role when it became the Royal Society of Victoria in 1860, and was appointed vice-president of it in 1863.
-He was editor from 1855-60 of first five volumes of the society's Transactions.
+He was editor from 1855 to 1860 of first five volumes of the society's Transactions.
 He was active in erecting the Society's Meeting Hall (their present building) and was involved in the institute's initiative to obtain a royal charter.
 He saw both happen while he held office, when in January 1860, the Philosophical Institute became the Royal Society of Victoria and met in their new building.